DMSaunders/Recommending-Paths-to-Occupations/capstone_plan.md

 # Capstone Plan

 ## Initial Planning
-what are the assumptions about the data inputs/outputs mock schedule put data in an S3 bucket make github repo for project
+  what are the assumptions about the data
+    * I will find correlations between features and my target
+    * Some of my 'free will' features inputs/outputs mock schedule

+- [x] put data in an S3 bucket
+- [] make github repo for project

 ## Scrum Meetings